abuwarez/picam-watch/motion/README.md

 # motion

-[ffmpeg](https://www.ffmpeg.org/) based C++ application running on PC for offline motion detection inside the **camera_daemon** recordings, initially working on h264 only and w/ modding support.
+[ffmpeg](https://www.ffmpeg.org/) based C++ application suit running on PC for offline motion detection inside the **camera_daemon** recordings, initially working on h264 only and w/ modding support.
 Can be build for raspberry pi as well.

 ## Building